Audacity: Getting Your Music Just Right

 matter where I am or what device I am using.

 Luckily, protecting all this important data is actually very easy with a “cloud-based” storage solution like Google Backup & Sync (Google Drive) or DropBox.
 What these applications do is store all your important data on “the cloud” and then synchronizes it with all your other devices (when you install the corresponding app on the device).
-I love it because, it not only keeps a copy of my data in the cloud, but I have a copy of everything on my personal desktop, my business laptop, my iphone and ipad.
+I love it because, it not only keeps a copy of my data in the cloud, but I have a copy of everything on my personal desktop, my business laptop, my iPhone and iPad.
 So, in addition to protecting my files if something happens to any of my devices, I also have the benefit of never being without my updated files.
 If I create a file on any device it will store on the cloud and propagate it to all other devices.
 Neat, huh?

 All you have to do is install a cloud service on your main computer and any other devices you want your data on.
 For instance, I use Google Backup & Sync.
 I pay $10/month for 1 terabyte of data storage.
 That’s a lot of data!
 Google Backup & Sync is only one option, but there are more like Dropbox and OneDrive.
-Depending on how much data you have to save, it can be as low as $2 a month for 100 gigabyte of data from Google.
+Depending on how much data you have to save, it can be as low as $2 a month for 100 gigabytes of data from Google.
 Seriously, it’s worth it, to protect it and have access to your files from anywhere.